Aliciawyse/bootcamp_week7/README.md

 ## Getting started

-Download the code so that you can try this out on your local machine.
+See what this looks like right away on my [Codepen](https://codepen.io/alibar/pen/yzVEeP).
+Or, download the code so that you can try this out on your local machine.

 ### Built with
 [Bootstrap](https://getbootstrap.com/),